-Fig. 1.
+Figure 1.
 BLORIN network architecture.

-As introduced in Section 1, the BLORIN platform was developed on Hyperledger Fabric technology.
-At the center of a Fabric network are SCs, custom code designed to execute the logic of various transactions and ensure the integrity of each transaction submitted by network participants.
+As introduced in Section I, the BLORIN platform was developed on Hyperledger Fabric technology.
+At the center of a Fabric network are Smart Contracts (SCs), custom code designed to execute the logic of various transactions and ensure the integrity of each transaction submitted by network participants.
 These SCs serve as tools that enable users to interact with the blockchain.
-Every action within the BLORIN network, from simple queries to more complex transactions, is executed through these SCs.
-Regarding privacy within the blockchain structure, Hyperledger Fabric facilitates the division of the blockchain into distinct sections known as "channels".
+Every action within the BLORIN network, from simple queries to more complex transactions, is executed through these Smart Contracts.
+Regarding privacy within the blockchain structure, Hyperledger Fabric facilitates the division of the blockchain into distinct sections known as "channels."
 Channels enable data segregation and privacy, allowing users to communicate securely.
 Data shared within a specific channel is accessible only to participants in that channel, and transacting parties require proper authentication to interact with it.
 Hyperledger Fabric offers the flexibility of setting up multiple channels within a single network, allowing different groups of participants to maintain separate transaction logs.
-For the project objectives, illustrated in Fig. 1, two separate channels were used for V2G and DR. A dedicated SC was developed and deployed on each channel, customized to perform transaction logic and related services.
+For the project objectives, illustrated in Figure 1, two separate channels were used for V2G (Vehicle-to-Grid) and DR (Demand Response).
+A dedicated Smart Contract was developed and deployed on each channel, customized to perform transaction logic and related services.
 Access to data was governed by participants' roles within the platform and their corresponding authorization to subscribe to specific channels.
 For example, the driver of an electric vehicle could only access the V2G channel, while he could not access data in the DR channel.
-In contrast, the network operator (Distribution System Operator - DSO) or electric service provider could access both the V2G and DR channels.
+In contrast, the network operator (DSO) or electric service provider could access both the V2G and DR channels.